 As you can imagine, we need to verify the certainty of the offer from the landlord.
 If we don't, and then after crowdfunding £20,000 it turns out that his rent offer was not genuine, then suddenly you have a £10,000 hole in your budget.
 This process helps to avoid that kind of outcome.

-We can only check these offers as part of the verification process, which happens prior to starting the crowdfunding campaign (FAQ: what is verification?).
+We can only check these offers as part of the verification process, which happens prior to starting the crowdfunding campaign.
 Any offers for a cost item that are made after your project has been verified and you have started crowdfunding cannot be added towards your campaign.

 If the item offered is from your wish list, and not from your main cost items, then you are welcome to accept this at any time.